pavelkorolevxyz/bladerunner-desktop/README.md

 # bladerunner-desktop
-Console utility to find and delete file clones in directory
+Console utility to find and delete file clones